BiocharModeling/BiocharAtomisticModels/Spectral Database/README.md

 - Each section includes multiple spectra that you can zoom, pan, and hover over for details.
 - At the end of each section, there is a **“Back to top”** button.
 Clicking it will return you to the main table of contents, so you can easily jump to another spectral category without manual scrolling.

-This design allows quick navigation between different types of spectra without losing your place.

 ## Note on Data Access
 The HTML files are meant for **visual comparison and inspection only**.
 They do **not** include raw machine-readable spectral arrays.